Make your Android and Apple devices work together

 1. Decide on your preferred platform

-Don't bother attempting to treat both devices as equals: Pick a favorite operating system and keep that phone or tablet as the primary one.
-This is the device where you'll store your most vital data and apps, so it should be the one you feel most comfortable with, have been using the longest, or already store most of your information on.
+Don’t bother attempting to treat the competitors as equals: Pick a favorite operating system and keep that phone or tablet as the primary one.
+This is where you’ll store your most vital data and apps, so it should be the one you feel most comfortable with, have been using the longest, or already have most of your information on.
 The second one can act as a backup with a more limited selection of apps and data.

 There are a few reasons to pick favorites.
-First, because of incompatibilities between the systems, you won't be able to get every app you want running on both gadgets (read the following section for more information).
-In addition, some apps, including Snapchat and WhatsApp, only let you sign in on one device at a time.
-If you download the programs on both, you'll have to log in and out constantly.
+First, incompatibilities between the systems mean you won’t be able to get every app you want on both gadgets.
+In addition, some apps, such as Snapchat, only let you sign in on one device at a time.
+If you download one of these device-limiting programs on both, you’ll have to log in and out constantly.

 2. Know apps’ limitations

-For a happy union of Android and iOS devices, familiarize yourself with the apps that are available on only one or another.
+For a happy union of Android and Apple devices, familiarize yourself with the apps that are available on only one or another.
 This might help you decide which to make your primary device.
-For example, you can download all of Google's apps onto your iPhone, but only one Apple app works on Androids: Apple Music.
-So you should opt for iOS if you rely on Apple apps like Pages or Numbers, you use Safari extensively on a macOS computer and want to sync your bookmarks and history to your phone, or you own a lot of iTunes content.
-You won't be able to access any of those things on an Android device.
+For example, you can download all of Google’s apps onto your iPhone, but only one Apple app works on Androids: Apple Music.
+So you should opt for iOS or iPadOS if you rely on Apple apps like Pages or Numbers, you use Safari extensively on a macOS computer and want to sync your bookmarks and history to your phone, or you purchased a lot of media content from Apple.
+You won’t be able to access any of those things on an Android device.

 Also be aware of the apps we mentioned earlier, which allow you to log in on only one device at a time (as opposed to the programs like Instagram and Netflix, which permit logins on multiple devices).
 Run an audit on the apps you use most often to check how many logins you’re allowed.
 Then download the single-login apps to your primary device.

 3. Install all your Google apps on iOS